 Hi Everybody!
 One month ago, I discovered this page and started reading and commenting different FRs published here, and altough I had published other flight reports in other websites, I didn't wanted to publish the same reports in different pages.
-But because of my recent trip to Rio, now I have the chance to write my first report on this page.
+But because of my recent trip to Rio, now I have the chance to write my first report on this site.

 Background I'd already treavelled by Gol (G3) several times to different destinations such as EZE, CWB, and GRU because of their lower prices than legacy carriers (that was ten years ago when G3 had recently entered the international market and was a real low cost, now, their prices have risen to the same level than LATAM (JJ and PZ), which is their main and only competition in the ASU-GRU route).
 But because ASU (which is my home airport) doesn't have a direct link with Rio, I was forced to make a stop in GRU, but making a connection there gave me the chance to land in SDU (which I find more pleasant because of the thrilling approach to runway 02R and because of its location in the centre of the city) instead of GIG, and because G3 operates flights between GRU and SDU, I made my choice.
 I bought my tickets through their website, where you can also choose your seat without charges, so, I reserved the seat 26A, because all forward window seats were already reserved.
-So, the itinerary is the next:
+The itinerary is the next:

 - ASU-GRU, G37480, Boeing 737-800 - You are here - GRU-SDU, G31086, Boeing 737-800 - Not covered - SDU-GRU, G31081, Boeing 737-700 - click here - GRU-ASU, G37481, Boeing 737-800 - Not covered